Village Care Project

 We are happy to assist you with your flight, however we are not travel agents.

-You can get your VISA after you have your Flight is paid for.
+You can get your VISA after your Flight is paid for.

 We are happy to assist you with your VISA, however we are not travel agents.